-Creating our own authentication is an option that just isn't practical for our project.
+Creating our own authentication is an option that is not practical for our project.
 We need a secure way to store our user data, which our team could definitely achieve.
 However, it would be unwise for our team to spend the time to create a robust authentication library that provides the features that are already provided by other established methods such as the ones listed above.

-Our chosen method for authentication is Firebase.
-This option is the easiest to integrate into web applications, and it provides many features that the team can also use.
-Firebase will also take the least amount of time to implement and maintain, which is important to the team so we can focus on bigger pieces of the project.
+According to the table below, Firebase is the option that meets all three core requirements we seek in an authentication system: this option is the easiest to integrate into web applications, it provides numerous features that the team can use, and has excellent security.
+Overall, Firebase will take the least amount of time to implement and maintain, which is important to the team so we can focus on bigger pieces of the project.

 Ease of Setup/Maintenance Robust Functionality Security

-Firebase х х х
+Firebase х х x

-Passport.js х х
+Passport.js x x

-Create Own Auth х
+Create Own Auth x